 Camping at miles: 0, 15, 32, 43, 62, 73, 89, 92, 99, 110, 114,122

-This video from Mid-Atlantic Gravel Travel Dirt documents the experience his group had while riding the GAP in five days.
-They camped four nights along the GAP so they have .
+This video from Mid-Atlantic Gravel Travel Dirt documents the experience his group had while riding the Great Allegheny Passage in five days.
+They camped four nights along the GAP.
 He shares some suggestions around camping destinations.
 For example; avoid the Ohiopyle State Campground because it is at the top of a very steep and treacherous climb.